jason-xxl/methodman/README.md

 ## How methodman works?

-The processing model is simple.
+The stub based approach is simple.

 1. When registering the dependency method var, methodman will replace (monkey patch) the var with a manager object.
 It wraps the original method with a queue layer in front (one queue for one method in one goroutine).